目次

 value = my_dict.pop('c', 'default value')

-• Method: Ensure the dictionary is not empty before executing.
+- Check that the dictionary is not empty before using it.

 my_dict = {}